evkx/evkx.github.io/content/technology/infotainment/vehiclecontrol/_index.md

 ---
-title: Veichle Control
+title: Vehicle Control
-linktitle: Veichle Control
+linktitle: Vehicle Control
 description: From the infotainment system, the driver typical can configure the car settings for various features.
 weight: 2
 ---